What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 As with many chronic conditions, though there might not be an outright cure for addiction, it can be managed effectively.1,3 Regardless of any treatment duration, drug and alcohol addiction recovery doesn’t conclude after the patient completes a rehabilitation program.
 For many, recovery from substance use is an ongoing, lifelong process.
 Managing an addiction requires hard work and dedication as a person learns how to navigate through daily life without drugs and alcohol.

 Rehab helps people learn how to cope with drug cravings and get through those tough times when the temptation to relapse is strong.
 It can also teach people skills to prepare for the day-to-day struggles of recovering from addiction and how to address the people or situations that may have contributed to or exacerbated the substance problem in the first place.

-Long-term recovery, however, may involve ongoing counseling or therapy in individual and/or group form, along with attendance of 12-step or other support group meetings.1,2 Some individuals find additional activities to be key for supporting their ongoing recovery.
+Long-term recovery, however, may involve ongoing counseling or therapy in individual and/or group form, along with the attendance of 12-step or other support group meetings.1,2 Some individuals find additional activities to be key for supporting their ongoing recovery.
 These activities may include meditation, yoga, exercise, or art.

 Many good treatment programs offer their own types of aftercare programs or work with you to develop a solid aftercare plan prior to leaving treatment to help support successful long-term recovery.

 Relapse should not be viewed as a failure but should instead be seen as an obstacle to overcome on one’s lifelong journey to sobriety.6 It provides an opportunity to reassess one’s path and get back into a program that offers the support and help needed to maintain sobriety.

 Many people who are struggling with addiction undergo more than one course of professional treatment before they are able to find their footing in their recovery journey.6 Ultimately, the only person who can manage your addiction in the long term is you, and rehab will help you build the skills necessary to maintain sobriety.